-I am a Speech Scientist in the Bing Information Platform and Experiences Team at Microsoft Silicon Valley, where I work on improving conversational understanding models for our speech-enabled products such as Xbox and Windows Phone.
-In my previous roles at Microsoft, I have worked as a Research Engineer in the Bing Natural Language Features Team, headed by Ron Kaplan and a Software Development Engineer in the Natural Language Group of Microsoft Office.
+I am a Scientist in the Bing Information Platform Team at Microsoft Silicon Valley, where I work on improving conversational understanding models for our speech-enabled products such as Xbox and Windows Phone.
+In my previous roles at Microsoft, I have worked as a Research Engineer in the Bing Natural Language Features Team, headed by Ron Kaplan and as a Software Development Engineer in the Natural Language Group of Microsoft Office.

 Before joining Microsoft, I graduated from Stanford University with an MS in Computer Science (specializing in Artificial Intelligence) with Distinction in Research in Natural Language Processing.
 Throughout the duration of my Masters studies, I was a graduate research assistant at the Stanford Natural Language Processing Group (part of the Stanford AI Lab) and worked on the problems of Coreference Resolution, Situated Human-Robot Interaction, Text Message Normalization and Statistical Machine Translation.
 I have had the privilege to be advised by the first authors of the two most popular textbooks in NLP, Prof. Christopher Manning and Prof. Dan Jurafsky.

 I hold a Bachelor of Technology (B.Tech) degree in Computer Science and Engineering from the National Institute of Technology Calicut in India.
 I have done my schooling from Prakash Higher Secondary School (affiliated to the Central Board of Secondary Education, Delhi) at Ahmedabad.

 Natural Language Processing, Conversational Human-Machine Interaction, Information Retrieval and related fields of Artificial Intelligence

 Stanford CoreNLP - A suite of core NLP tools including our new coreference resolution system from EMNLP 2010

 Phrasal - Stanford's phrase-based statistical machine translation system